-If the template cannot make simultaneous contact with the bonnet side reference line at points 'A' and 'B' and tangentially with the bonnet rear reference line, or the point at which the bonnet rear reference line and template touch lies within the arc scribed by points 'C' and 'D', then additional templates should be used where the radii are increased progressively in increments of 20 mm, until all the above criteria are met.
+If the template cannot make simultaneous contact with the bonnet side reference line at points "A" and "B" and tangentially with the bonnet rear reference line, or the point at which the bonnet rear reference line and template touch lies within the arc scribed by points "C" and "D", then additional templates should be used where the radii are increased progressively in increments of 20-mm, until all the above criteria are met.

-3.8 "Bonnet top" is the area which is bounded by (a), (b) and (c) as follows:

-- (a) the bonnet leading edge reference line, as defined in paragraph 3.6; - (b) the bonnet rear reference line, as defined in paragraph 3.7; - (c) the side reference lines, as defined in paragraph 3.23. - 3.9 "Bumper" means the front, lower, outer structure of a vehicle.
+- 3.87.
+"Bonnet top" is the area which is bounded by (a), (b) and (c) as follows: - (a) the bonnet leading edge reference line, as defined in paragraph 3.6.; - (b) the bonnet rear reference line, as defined in paragraph 3.7.; - (c) the bonnet side reference lines, as defined in paragraph 3.23. - 3.98.
+"Bumper" means the front, lower, outer structure of a vehicle.
 It includes all structures that are intended to give protection to a vehicle when involved in a low speed frontal collision with another vehicle and also any attachments to this structure.
-The reference height and lateral limits of the bumper are identified by the corners and the bumper reference lines, as defined in paragraphs 3.12, 3.18, 3.19, 3.27 and 3.28. - 3.10 "Bumper lead" for any longitudinal section of a car is the horizontal distance in the vehicle longitudinal plane between the upper bumper reference line, as defined in paragraph 3.28 and the bonnet leading edge reference line, as defined in paragraph 3.6. - 3.11 "Child Headform Test Area" is an area on the outer surfaces of the front structure, as defined in paragraph 3.14.
+The reference height and lateral limits of the bumper are identified by the corners and the bumper reference lines, as defined in paragraphs 3.12., 3.18., 3.19., 3.27. and 3.28. - [3.109.
+"Bumper lead" means, for any longitudinal section of a carvehicle_is, the horizontal distance in the vehicle longitudinal plane between the upper bumper reference line, as defined in paragraph 3.28. and the bonnet leading edge reference line, as defined in paragraph 3.6.] - 3.110.
+"Child Headform Test Area" is an area on the outer surfaces of the front structure, as defined in paragraph 3.14.

-The area is bounded, in the front, by the front reference line for child headform, as defined in paragraph 3.13, and, at the rear, by the rear reference line for child headform, as defined in paragraph 3.22, and by the side reference lines, as defined in paragraph 3.23.
+The area is bounded, in the front, by the front reference line for child headform, as defined in paragraph 3.13., and, at the rear, by the rear reference line for child headform WAD1700 line, as defined in paragraph 3.22.3.31., and by the side reference lines, as defined in paragraph 3.23.

-- 3.12 "Corner of bumper" means the vehicle's point of contact with a vertical plane which makes an angle of 60° with the vertical longitudinal plane of the car and is tangential to the outer surface of the bumper (see Figure 5.). - 3.13 "Front reference line for Child Headform (CFL)" means the geometric trace as described on the vehicle front structure using a wrap around distance of 1000 mm.
+- 3.1211.
+"Corner of bumper" means the vehicle's point of contact with a vertical plane which makes an angle of 60° with the vertical longitudinal plane of the car and is tangential to the outer surface of the bumper (see Figure 5.). - 3.12. "vehicles of category 2 derived from category 1-1" means vehicles of category 2 which, forward of the A-pillars, have the same general structure and shape as a pre-existing category 1-1 vehicle. - 3.13.
+"Front reference line for Child Headform (CFL)" means the geometric trace as described on the vehicle front structure using a wrap around distance of 1,000 mm.WAD1000 line as defined in paragraph 3.31.